glenr4/RefactorThis/readme.md

   -> Swagger requires the Content Security Policy (CSP) to be opened up to allow inline scripts, which opens the API up to Cross Site Scripting (XSS) attacks

+## Authentication/Authorisation
+- Added authentication using OAuth v2 from Azure Active Directory
+- Enabled in Production, to get an access token use:

+  `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" -d 'client_id=a5b8d992-bf9f-4bc7-9a54-c68a54db1949&scope=api%3A%2F%2F3e7d25c4-8f0b-41dd-9885-9410984b4991/.default&client_secret=1aV7Q~V9TDe4KXc~KpbWqxy0bpae6DmtB2jdw&grant_type=client_credentials' 'https://login.microsoftonline.com/dee93494-4996-4929-ac33-83043d5f677a/oauth2/v2.0/token'`

+  Then when sending a request use it as a bearer token in the authorization header.

 # Recommendations Before Production Deployment
 1. Add user authentication and authorisation